kellie-cat/dental-quiz/README.md

   - and the foooter has links to LinkedIn and GitHub, which open in a new tab, incase anyone would like to find out more about me

 ![A screenshot of the header on a mobile device](docs/pp2-header-mobile.png)

 ![A screenshot of the footer on a mobile device](docs/pp2-footer-mobile.png)

-The Quiz Page
+#### The Quiz Page

 Again the header and footer appear, familiar to the user.
 On this page, the header is also an anchor tag, linking the user back to the home page.

 ![A screenshot of the quiz page](docs/pp2-quiz-page-laptop.png)

-- The majority of the page is the Game Area, containing
+The majority of the page is the Game Area, containing

-  - a Question and Answer area with 3 multiple choice answers contained in buttons
+- a Question and Answer area
+  - with 3 multiple choice answers contained in buttons
+  - a different coloured button to move to the next page

 ![A screenshot of the question area](docs/pp2-question-area.png)

-- a Feedback area which tells the user if they got the question correct or incorrect and an explaination of the correct answer
+- a Feedback area which
+  - tells the user if they got the question correct or incorrect
+  - and when they answer correctly, an explaination of the correct answer appears

 ![A screenshot of the feedback area](docs/pp2-feedback-correct.png)